thraddash/food2/README.md

 - multi image upload
 - delete image/video files
 - onClick + to add additional textfields and append to json file
 - autoscroll user to top of page when making updates or pops up new window
+- added Video upload page

 ## Install
 yarn install